aliaamin/rm/assignment1_v3.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```
-We can see from anova test that in addition to am, 5 other variables, namely cyl, disp, hp, wt and vs is a strong predictor to mpg outcome.
-The anova test shows significant result when taking into account of these 6 variables.
-The test also shows that the variables qsec, drat, gear and carb is not the best predictor.

 #### Analysis 3: Regression Analysis
 Based on analysis 2, we can now confidently specify the best linier model to predict mpg outcome, and it is based not only on transmission type but also 5 other variables.
 Refer to figure 3 in appendix for its diagnistics and residual plot.

 ```r
 bestliniermodel <- lm(mpg ~ am + cyl + disp + hp + wt + vs, data=mtcars)